 French Luxe Master Bedroom Tour (On a Budget)

 Slowly but surely I have taken you on a tour of most of my house.
 You’ve seen the living room and the family room.
 And my office makeover too.
 The guest room and man cave (yes, there’s a man cave!) are still works in progress and not fully ready for their reveals.
 But there is a space in my home that is ready for it’s debut…..The Master Bedroom!
 I would call my style in this room French Vintage.
 Or maybe French Luxe! (if you follow me on Facebook you’ll already know that luxe is my new favorite design word!)
 A little black, a little gold, a little glam and a little vintage all rolled into one.
 Except this room has come together over time with champagne tastes and a beer budget.
+If you need more budget, you can apply for fix and flip loan on commercial, multifamily, and single family rental properties.

 I love my furniture in this room!
 We bought it from a local furniture store just before my oldest son was born 10 years ago.
 We had been living with my childhood furniture and that was all repainted for the nursery.
 We needed some grown up furniture!
 My first instinct was to purchase all white furniture, but I didn’t want my bedroom to be too feminine for the hubby.
 I think it’s important to consider everyone’s style when decorating your home.
 So I went with black.
 You may visit Ideal Furniture Galleries to look for pieces that will match your home’s overall style.